The 25 Best Things to Do in Sayulita Mexico + Travel Guide

 My favorite was Tacos Los Reyes but you will find a lot of street food options or cheap and affordable high-end restaurants.

-Sayulita vs Tulum: which one is best?
+Sayulita vs Tulum: Which one is better?

 Both towns are Pueblos Magicos which is one of the few things they have in common.
 Being beach towns they have the laidback flip-flop vibes that we are looking for.

-However, they are very different places and as things are now I would prefer Sayulita without a doubt.
+However, they are very different places, and as things are now, I would prefer Sayulita without a doubt.
 But let’s see the most substantial differences:

 Beach Although beach-wise, Tulum is the winner (I just can’t get that endless beach out of my head!), I love Sayulita beaches because of the green mountain backdrops, which Tulum is lacking being on the flat Yucatan Peninsula.